 HFW has a rather different culture from the traditional corporate firms as a result.
 An assistant noted that HFW "benefits from being a relaxed environment in which to work", and that it had "a non-hierarchical vibe".

 The firm has been expanding its international footprint, with 17 offices including three in Australia, plus associations including in Singapore and China.
 In 2016 it opened offices in Kuwait, Saudi Arabia and Lebanon.
 All of which means "good opportunities for working abroad/secondments".
-A junior responding in the RollOnFriday Firm of the Year survey agreed that there were "great opportunities to work abroad as a trainee or a NQ".
+A junior responding to RollOnFriday's annual satisfaction survey agreed that there were "great opportunities to work abroad as a trainee or a NQ".

 There has been praise from staff in the surveys for "good quality of work" and "big clients".
 However, pay is not in the top tier.
 One lawyer said "salaries are on the low end of average" whilst another complained that the firm does "all the work and hours of a big hitting corporate firm" but has "small pay for it".
 However, several lawyers credited HFW with a decent work/life balance.
 Hours "are decent", said one, while even a critic conceded, "We get to get away from the place and the shocking atmosphere pretty much every weekend".